In most cases, the time from submission to decision for articles submitted to the American Journal of Archaeology is from four to six months.

 Submissions should not exceed 20,000 words, including abstract, article body, works cited, notes, and figure captions.

-All submissions should follow the AJA Policy on the Publication and Citation of Unprovenanced Antiquities.
+All submissions should follow the AJA Policy on the Publication and Citation of Unprovenanced Antiquities and the Policy on the Use of Artificial Intelligence (AI).

 Author warranties, a permissions form template, checklists, and figure preparation guidelines are available in Supporting Material.